ArnavRocks7/federated_health_app./README.md

    ```

    Add `--no-refit` if you would like to inspect the validation metrics before
    refitting on the full dataset.
-When the search flag is omitted, the pipeline
-   trains with well-performing default parameters.

 4. Run the trainer: